 Cusco is generally safe, but staying aware of your surroundings is key, like anywhere.

-Another good idea is to let someone at your hotel, aka hostel or back at home, know where you’re heading for the day.
-It’s a simple step that adds a layer of Cusco safety for tourists.
+Another thing you can do is to let someone at your hotel, hostel, or back home know where youโre heading for the day.
+Itโs a simple step that adds a layer of safety in the sense that someone might raise the alarm if you fall off the grid.

 Also read: 17 Incredible Famous Landmarks In Peru That Are a Must-See!